If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 Lenders Don’t Benefit from Low Property Appraisals

-We use an FHA appraiser (who we don’t even get to pick, with whom we have no relationship and by law to whom we cannot even suggest a value), and if there is a default on the loan and we have followed all the rules, HUD pays for the losses out of the insurance fund.
+We use an FHA appraiser (whom we don’t even get to pick, with whom we have no relationship, and by law to whom we cannot even suggest a value), and if there is a default on the loan and we have followed all the rules, HUD pays for the losses out of the insurance fund.

-We have no incentive to lower the value because we are at no personal risk on the default.
-Holding down your value would not save us anything at all, but it hurts not only you but us when the lending process becomes bogged down with valuation issues.
+We have no incentive to lower the value because we are not personally at risk of default.
+Holding down your value would not save us anything, and it hurts you and us when the lending process becomes bogged down in valuation issues.

 Things would be much smoother if every appraisal went smoothly and every value met the borrowers’ expectations.
 Every time a value comes in low, there is a risk that the borrower may not be able or willing to close the loan.

-This represents a lot of work and costs we cannot recoup if the loan cannot be closed.
+This represents significant work and costs we cannot recoup if the loan cannot be closed.

-Presumably, this is why HUD took the valuation process out of the originator’s hands in the first place: they were convinced that some originators were a little too motivated to find a way to bring values in, whether they were supported or not.
+Presumably, this is why HUD took the valuation process out of the originator’s hands in the first place: they were convinced that some originators were overly motivated to find a way to bring values in, whether or not they were supported.

 The appraisal of your home is a snapshot in time.
-The appraisal is one person’s opinion of value based on the comparison with competing sold homes.
+The appraisal is one person’s opinion of value based on comparisons with recently sold homes.

-There are Uniform Standards of Professional Appraisal Practice (Find USPAP info here) that all appraisers must follow and additional rules for FHA appraisals to which the appraisers must also adhere.
+There are Uniform Standards of Professional Appraisal Practice (USPAP; find USPAP information here) that all appraisers must follow, and additional rules for FHA appraisals that appraisers must also adhere to.

 If you do not like or agree with the value even after you have disputed the value as allowed by law and have exhausted all avenues, you can always cancel the loan, wait for the appraisal to expire, and reapply, but HUD will not allow a new appraisal until after the first appraisal is over 120 days old.

-However, there is something very important that you need to know – the rules are the same for all lenders!
+However, there is a fundamental point you need to know: the rules apply to all lenders.

 Why a New Appraisal Won’t Necessarily Solve Valuation Issues

-HUD has required appraisal logging for several years, but they went one step further within the past year.
-Every appraisal now completed for an FHA appraisal is submitted to HUD before it even goes back to the lender through the HUD Electronic Appraisal Delivery Portal (EADP).
+HUD has required appraisal logging for several years, but it has taken a further step in the past year.
+Every FHA appraisal is submitted to HUD before it is returned to the lender via the HUD Electronic Appraisal Delivery Portal (EADP).

-HUD sees the appraisal via EADP before the lender has it, and it is tied to the case number and the borrower’s property – any new lender also has to work with the same appraisal for as long as the appraisal has not expired.
+HUD reviews the appraisal through EADP before the lender does, and it is linked to the case number and the borrower’s property.
+Any new lender must also use the same appraisal for as long as it remains valid.

-Once the appraisal expires, all lenders would have to order a new appraisal, and there are no guarantees on the next value.
-If the sales are there to support a higher value on the next attempt, the following appraisal may, in fact, come in higher, but only a new appraisal can tell.
+Once the appraisal expires, all lenders must order a new appraisal, and there is no guarantee of the next value.
+If sales support a higher value on the next attempt, the next appraisal may, in fact, come in higher, but only a new appraisal can confirm.

-After all, it, too, is an opinion of value and a snapshot in time, so it would depend on the sales at that time and that appraiser’s opinion based on the information available then.
+After all, it, too, is an opinion of value and a snapshot in time, so it would depend on the sales at that time and the appraiser’s opinion based on the information available at the time.

-Additional sales could be made after the initial 4-month period, supporting a higher value.
-It could be that a different appraiser sees things differently, but there is no guarantee that a new appraisal will achieve a higher result.
+Additional sales may occur after the initial 4-month period, supporting a higher valuation.
+It may be that a different appraiser sees things differently, but there is no guarantee that a new appraisal will yield a higher value.
 If any originator tells you they can get a higher value, they are not honest with you about their role in the valuation process, what they can and cannot do, or when.

 The Final Word: Understanding Lender Limitations and Appraisal Disagreements

 But the bottom line is that the lender has no control over your appraised value, which is by design and by law.
-If we did, we certainly would not want the values to come in low so that we could expand massive amounts of time, energy, and costs only to see your loans not close.
+If we did, we certainly wouldn’t want the values to come in low, only to invest significant time, energy, and costs, only to see your loans not close.

-After all, we are not in the business of processing loans and then letting them fall by the wayside.
+After all, we are not in the business of processing loans and then letting them lapse.

-If you find yourself in the unenviable position of not agreeing with the appraised value, always know that you can rebut the value with bona fide sales that support a higher value, or you can cancel and begin the loan again at a later time if you feel that would be more advantageous.
+If you disagree with the appraised value, you can rebut it with bona fide sales that support a higher value.
+Alternatively, you can cancel and restart the loan process later if you believe it would be more advantageous.

-You can even file complaints with the state licensing board that licenses the appraiser or with HUD since they approve the appraiser for FHA appraisals if you feel the appraiser has acted illegally or unethically, but please don’t ever think that if your lender can’t find any additional sales to support a higher value that they want the value to be lower.
+You can even file complaints with the state licensing board that licenses the appraiser or with NFHA, since they approve the appraiser for FHA appraisals, if you feel the appraiser has acted illegally or unethically, but please don’t ever think that if your lender can’t find any additional sales to support a higher value, they want the value to be lower.

-And please don’t mistake our explanations of the appraiser’s viewpoint or our limitations under the laws and rules as our siding up with the appraiser – it’s our job to let you know what is happening and to let you know if we can reasonably expect a different outcome based on our research.
+And please don’t mistake our explanations of the appraiser’s viewpoint or our limitations under the laws and rules as our siding with the appraiser — it’s our job to let you know what is happening and whether we can reasonably expect a different outcome based on our research.

-If the time comes that we can no longer support a reasonable argument to request a reconsideration of value, it’s our job to tell you that as well so that you can make an informed decision.
+If the time comes when we can no longer support a reasonable argument for reconsidering the value, it’s our job to tell you as well, so you can make an informed decision.

 Q.

 If you believe that the appraisal on your home has come in lower than it should have, you can submit a Reconsideration of Value (ROV), also known as a rebuttal.
 To submit a proper rebuttal for consideration, you need to provide up to 3 closed sales that the appraiser did not use that are as similar to your home as possible when it relates to size, age, condition, amenities, etc. These sales should be recently sold and close to your home (preferably in the same neighborhood).
-You want to avoid using home sales that are too far away to be considered the same neighborhood or area, much larger homes, or superiorly upgraded homes.
-Additionally, if the appraiser makes any factual errors as it relates to square footage, lot size, upgrades, etc., you want to include that in a write-up for review.
+You want to avoid using home sales that are too far away to be considered the same neighborhood or area, much larger homes, or homes that are significantly upgraded.
+Additionally, if the appraiser makes any factual errors regarding square footage, lot size, upgrades, or other details, include them in a write-up for review.
 It’s always best to stick to facts only when submitting a rebuttal and avoid opinions.

 Q.

-In our experience, appraisers will change their appraisal if it is proven they made a mistake or overlooked a better sale comparable for your home.
+In our experience, appraisers will revise their appraisal if it is shown that they made an error or overlooked a stronger comparable sale for your home.
 Successful rebuttals occur when there is verifiable evidence of something overlooked by the appraiser.
 A difference of opinion is just a difference of opinion, and that will not lead to a successful rebuttal.

 Q.